View and Edit Related Source Code in Peek Definition View

-Starting from Visual Studio 2013, the Peek Definition feature is available in the editor.
-It allows you to see source code of a referenced symbol without opening a new tab.
-With ReSharper, this feature works a little bit different:
+Visual Studio's Peek Definition feature allows you to view and edit source code of a referenced symbol right on the spot, without opening another new tab.

 All navigation features are available in the peek definition view.
-For example, you can invoke the Navigate To command Ctrl+Shift+G. All navigation results are shown within the same peek definition view.
+For example, you can invoke the Navigate To command Control+Shift+G. All navigation results are shown within the same Peek Definition view.

-All refactorings are available in the peek definition view.
-You can press Ctrl+Shift+R to check the list of available refactorings.
+All refactorings are available in the Peek Definition view.
+You can press Control+Shift+R to check the list of available refactorings.

-You can close the definition window by pressing Esc and switch between the editor and the definition window by pressing Shift+Esc.
+You can close the Peek Definition view by pressing Esc and switch between the editor and the definition window by pressing Shift+Esc.